benoit1906/Gyroscope/README.md

 ### Quartus Programmer
 * In Quartus, open Programmer (Tools>Programmer).
+* Check in Hardware Setup that the FPGA is well detected.
+If not, make sure that the USB blaster is well connected.
 * Press auto-detect.
 * Add file 'soc_system.sof' in your project repository.
 * You may have to delete the duplicates.